exoplatform/cs/server/jboss/patch/src/main/jboss/EXO-README.txt

     * [CS-2477] - Safari: Wrong UI of Manage account Icon
     * [CS-2479] - Priority Icon and Outside Icon overlay together
     * [CS-2480] - Safari: UI error at Export contacts form
     * [CS-2531] - In RSS content plug-in, char-set used to read xml rss is always utf-8
-    * [CS-2651] - Lost status Icon of User
-    * [CS-2652] - occur wrong message when join room in special case
-    * [CS-2653] - User do not have right :when join room , occur wrong message
-    * [CS-2658] - Jboss: Can not perform any action on chat portlet when change status of user from off-line to on-line
-    * [CS-2663] - Don't send file in conversation
     * [CS-2667] - Error with page iterator in  some forms of CS

 ** Task